Did you know that the typical center household spends 30% of its income on rent in the United States?

 Document the Entire Eviction Process

 Ensuring that the entire eviction process is fully documented should be the priority for landlord tips when their tenant does not pay rent.
 It is to protect the landlord and tenant and create a legal paper trail that both parties can rely on.
 Collecting proof of non-payment, such as rent statements and late payment notices, is one way to provide a solid foundation of evidence.
+If you need additional help, you can check out Professional private detective services by Bond Rees, as they can gather evidence and dig more information about the problematic tenant.

 Serve Them an Eviction Notice